-I am broadly interested in Computer Systems Architecture, the hardware, the system software, and interactions between the two.
-I am at making computer systems faster, greener, and cheaper.
-The focus on my recent work the datacenter infrastructure, including the compute and memory hardware, the system software, and the cluster-level management.
+I am broadly interested in Computer Systems Architecture, the hardware, the system software, and interactions between the two that allow me to make systems faster, greener, and cheaper.
+The focus of my recent work is on cloud management technolog, fast operating systems, and energy efficient compute and memory structures for emerging workloads.
 I also like building and debugging full-system prototypes of all types.

 Energy consumption has emerged as the major limitation for data-centers in terms of operational cost, scalability, reliability, and environmental impact.
 The EPIC project is investigating hardware and software techniques that improve the energy efficiency and proportionality of data centers.
 Some aspects of our work include state-aware scale-down techniques, novel server designs, energy efficient memory systems, and data center workload characterization and modeling.
 The EPIC project follows up on our recent work on energy modeling, benchmarking, and server design (JouleSort project)